annapawlicka/bluemacs.el/README.md

 | `DEL` | Scroll down                 |
 | `<` | Beginning of buffer           |
 | `>` | End of buffer                 |

+## Navigation

+bluemacs maintains a navigation history stack, allowing you to browse through different views and return to where you came from:

+- **Press `b`** to go back to the previous view (timeline, thread, profile, or notifications)
+- The navigation stack remembers your scroll position in each buffer
+- If the navigation stack is empty, `b` returns to the timeline
+- You can navigate through multiple levels: timeline → thread → profile → back to thread → back to timeline

+**Example navigation flow:**
+1. View timeline
+2. Press `t` on a post to view its thread (timeline is saved to history)
+3. Press `P` on a reply to view that user's profile (thread is saved to history)
+4. Press `b` to return to the thread view
+5. Press `b` again to return to the timeline

 ## Auto-Refresh